jusrusswebb/cse15l-lab-reports/labReport3.md

     Polynesian
     Polynesian

 The above command searches through HistoryHawaii.txt to find the matching lines of the specified word.
-This can be useful to check if you were searching through your own file and wanted to check if you capitlized the word Polynesian appropriately each time.
+This command is case sensitive, which reveals that this command can be useful to check if you capitlized the word Polynesian appropriately each time. see below where a polynesian is searched for instead.

-    grep -r -o sunlight Kauffman
+    grep -o polynesian HistoryHawaii.txt

-    Kauffman/ch3.txt:sunlight
+Looks like Polynesian was capitalized each time in the file HistoryHawaii.txt.

-    Kauffman/ch3.txt:sunlight
+    grep -o sunlight ch3.txt

-    Kauffman/ch3.txt:sunlight
+    sunlight
-    Kauffman/ch3.txt:sunlight
+    sunlight
-    Kauffman/ch3.txt:sunlight
+    sunlight
-    Kauffman/ch4.txt:sunlight
+    sunlight
-    Kauffman/ch9.txt:sunlight
+    sunlight

-The above command searches recursively through the Kauffman subdirectory for files that match the specified word.
-This could be useful if you wanted to know which files mention the word sunlight in addition to the frequeny at which they do so.
+The above command searches for the words sunlight in ch3.txt in the Kaffman directory.
+This could be useful if you wanted to know the frequency at which chapter three mentions sunlight.

 This command was found on the site [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).